rexxars/react-refractor/README.md

 Stylesheets are **not** automatically handled for you - but there is [a bunch of premade themes](https://github.com/PrismJS/prism/tree/gh-pages/themes) for Prism which you can simply drop in and they'll "just work".
 You can either grab these from the source, of pull them in using a CSS loader - whatever works best for you.
 You can also download a customized stylesheet from Prism's [download customizer](http://prismjs.com/download.html).

-Note that when using the `markers` feature, there is an additional class name called `hljs-marker` which is not defined by highlight js as it's not a part of its feature set.
+Note that when using the `markers` feature, there is an additional class name called `refractor-marker` which is not defined by Prism, as it's not a part of its feature set.
 You can either set it yourself, or you can explicitly set class names on markers.

 ## Props